|

 remove the changer from the cabinet to twiddle with some of these things.

-You need to remove it to clean and lube it properly, anyway, so you might
+You need to remove it to clean and lube it properly, anyway, so you might as

 well adjust it then, too.